Moroccan Memories:

 About this talk

-The Jewish artisans of Morocco once played an outsized role in the production of decorative culture in that country, and the departure of Jews from Morocco in the mid-20th century precipitated a quick decline in Moroccan trades like silversmithing, leatherwork, and textile weaving.
+The Jewish artisans of Morocco once played an outsized role in the country's decorative arts, and the departure of Jews in the mid-20th century led to a rapid decline in traditional trades such as silversmithing, leatherwork, and textile weaving.

-Set within the broader legacy of Jewish artisans in Morocco, this talk celebrates the beauty and skill of these traditions as they're remembered in the work of LA-based artist and ethnographer, Nessim Sibony.
+Set within the broader legacy of Moroccan Jewish artisans, this talk celebrates the beauty and skill of these traditions as they are remembered and reinterpreted in the work of Los Angeles–based artist and ethnographer Nessim Sibony.

 About Sharoni